Bulma385/MCTS/Thesis.md

 - You Can't Count on Luck: Why Decision Transformers and RvS Fail in Stochastic Environments
 - Online Decision Transformer
 - (CQL Conservative Q-Learning for Offline Reinforcement Learning)
+- (upside down RL ?)
+- (Generalized Decision Transformer for
+Offline Hindsight Information Matching. )

 ### Offline Reinforcement Learning as One Big Sequence Modeling Problem

+### You Can't Count on Luck: Why Decision Transformers and RvS Fail in Stochastic Environments
+- DT falsely assume in stoch environments that actions that end up in achieving a particular goal are optimal for achieving that goal
+- learn environment-storasticity-independent representations and achives stronger alignment between target return and actual expected return
+- interested in statistics that are independent to uncontrollable radnomness
+-

 ### Decision Transformer: Reinforcement Learning via Sequence Modeling (https://proceedings.neurips.cc/paper/2021/file/7f489f642a0ddb10272b5c31057f0663-Paper.pdf)
 - autoregressive modelling